-Black River Area Development Corporation is hiring a Preschool teacher in 1407 Patrick Drive, Pocahontas.
-This position is a 9 month a year position.
+Black River Area Development Corporation is hiring a Preschool teacher at 1407 Patrick Drive, Pocahontas.
+This position is a 9-month-a-year position.

 Instruct children in activities designed to promote social, physical, and intellectual growth needed for later success in life.

 Essential Duties and Responsibilities include but are not limited to.